 - SSID Broadcast

 - To create a new AP, specify its name in the corresponding text field and click the Add button.

-In addition to serving as an independent WLAN Access Point, the 6350-SR's WiFi can broadcast in "Client Mode" to serve as a supplemental AP to relay a wireless LAN originating from another WiFi-enabled router by entering that network's SSID and Pre-shared key.
+In addition to serving as an independent WLAN Access Point, the 6350-SR's WiFi can broadcast in "Client Mode" to serve as a supplemental AP to relay WiFi originating from another WiFi-enabled router by entering that network's SSID and Pre-shared key.

 WiFi as WAN